Proposals for New Undergraduate Programs, Program Revisions, and New Undergraduate Minors

 - Proposal form explaining the request is prepared by the department in conjunction with the Dean's Office.

-- Provost's Office finalizes the form prepared by the department/school and sends it to the President for his approval.
+- Provost's Office finalizes the form prepared by the department/school and transmits it to SUNY System, with a copy to the President.

 - If SUNY System approves the request, they then send it to the State Education Department for approval.